Hypothesis: Out of the twin pony deities, Princess Celestia and Nightmare Moon, Celestia is the evil twin.

-So at the last we see Nightmare Moon was imprisoned for undefined reasons, returned by equally indistinct events, and although she put on a show as a monster, logic suggests it was just that
+So at the last we see Nightmare Moon was imprisoned for undefined reasons, returned by equally indistinct events, and although she put on a show as a monster, logic suggests it was just that a show.

 Unfortunately, as she may always do, Celestia used guile to degrade, disgrace, and subjugate her.

 Who knows if Eternal Night wouldn't have truly been the only real day the ponies had ever seen, when the lies of the princess were lifted and their free wills were returned?

 -Is Celestia Methodically Breaking the Spirits of all Her Subjects?

 The single consistent theme Celestia lives by seems to be destroying everything those around her hold dear and whatever dignity they believe they possess.

 She considers herself well read, rational, a favorite of Celestia's and likes having things neat and ordered.